laukesh-kumar/OTP_Verification_Via_Email/README.md

-# OTP_Verification_Via_Email
+# OTP_Verification_Using_Python
-I developed the OTP Generator on email using python
+I have developed, OTP Generator using python